 9. The rise of in-house Marketing teams

-In 2020, financially capable companies will use in-house team teams.
-Accordingly, they will only interact with experts for specific knowledge rather than engaging them on a full time basis.
+In 2022, financially capable companies will use in-house team teams.
+Accordingly, they will only interact with experts for specific knowledge rather than engaging them on a full-time basis.
 In contrast to media houses, the role of consultants, independent contractors, and part-timers is likely to increase.

 In-house teams solely dedicated to working on one specific brand will create laser-focused efforts generating ideas and reducing costs associated with a typical OOH advertising campaign.
 These campaigns will be complemented by occasional contact with experts and consultants.

-Brands must understand that authentic and genuine exposure is the only way to do long term business.
-As such, transparency will be the key to success in 2020.
-Everything from the promises, the work conditions, use of harsh ingredients, and political affiliations are increasingly scrutinized.
+Brands must understand that authentic and genuine exposure is the only way to do long-term business.
+As such, transparency will be the key to success in 2022.
+Everything from the promises, the work conditions, the use of harsh ingredients, and political affiliations are increasingly scrutinized.

-Despite the rise in online channels, outdoor advertising including DOOH will cement its status as a viable option among advertisers; however, brands must ensure that their outdoor advertising ads are in sync with their social ads.
-It will not be an overstatement to suggest that OOH is not dead and it will improve further in 2020.
+Despite the rise in online channels, outdoor advertising, including DOOH, will cement its status as a viable option among advertisers; however, brands must ensure that their outdoor advertising ads are in sync with their social ads.
+It will not be an overstatement to suggest that OOH is not dead, and it will improve further in 2022.